Interactions

 - Switch to Interactions mode by pressing

-Xor clicking the toggle in the header. - Select a component (like a button) on the canvas.
+Xor clicking the toggle in the header. - Select a screen or component on the canvas.

 navigateaction.